keif/keif.github.io/src/data/blog/2025-09-23-in-defense-of-emojis-in-logs.md

 ---
-title: "In Defense of Emojis in Developer Logs"
+title: In Defense of Emojis in Developer Logs
-slug: "in-defense-of-emojis-in-logs"
-description: "AI may overuse emojis, but in developer logs they're more than decoration.
-Here's why ✅, ❌, ⚠️, and ℹ️ deserve a place in your terminal."
-pubDatetime: 2025-09-23T12:00:00Z
+pubDatetime: 2025-09-23T12:00:00.000Z
-modDatetime: 2025-09-23T6:22:00Z
+modDatetime: 2025-10-09T07:08:46.501Z
+slug: in-defense-of-emojis-in-logs
 featured: true
-tags: ["logging", "developer-experience", "javascript", "cli", "productivity"]

-# Short intro shown in previews and feeds
+tags:
+    - logging
+    - developer-experience
+    - javascript
+    - cli
+    - productivity
+description: AI may overuse emojis, but in developer logs they're more than decoration.
+Here's why ✅, ❌, ⚠️, and ℹ️ deserve a place in your terminal.
 excerpt: |
     Emojis are often criticized as noisy or gimmicky - especially with AI dropping them into every sentence.
     But in developer logs, they're a powerful tool for clarity and speed.
     Here's why these tiny symbols can make your terminal output more useful.
 ---

 # In Defense of Emojis in Developer Logs